 By 1920, she began to denounce the commercialization as degrading her original plan and spoke out against people buying from the merchants taking advantage of the holiday.
 She originated vast numbers of lawsuits against companies and groups using the name “Mother’s Day” and lobbied the government to remove it from the American calendar.
 By the time she died in 1948 she had spent most of her personal wealth on legal fees.

 So this Mother’s Day, let’s remember that our moms don’t expect expensive gifts.
 Most moms will treasure burnt toast and orange juice served in bed with a handwritten card and smiles.

-Just in case you are looking for gift-giving inspiration for your mom, visit our Mother’s Day gift guide.
-Or, post a picture of your Mom on our Facebook page, on Twitter @Elfster, and on Instagram @elfstergram.
+If you are looking for inspiration for your mom, visit our Mother’s Day gift guides.
+Or, post a picture of your Mom on our Facebook page, on Twitter @Elfster, and on Instagram @Elfster.
 We can’t wait to see your awesome mom!